mendix/docs/content/releasenotes/mobile/hybrid-app.md

 ## 2019

 ### July 18th, 2019 (4.1.3 / 4.1.0)

-* We fixed an issue where the keyboard type might have been inconsistent with the input type requirement in the Pin view.
+* We fixed an issue where certain keyboards were inconsistent with the PIN function's input type requirements.

 ### July 2nd, 2019 (4.1.1 / 4.1.0)